Hey friend 🥰

 Yeah.
 For all those who don’t know: The singer sings about the changes that have been made to Hawai’i ever since the settlers arrived there.

-And he addresses the song to the gods and goddesses [note the correction I made in the introduction] and tells them that they probably would be disappointed if they arrived or saw Hawai’i the way it is today.
+And he addresses the song to the Kings and Queens of Hawai’iand tells them that they probably would be disappointed if they arrived or saw Hawai’i the way it is today.

 I think that speaks volumes, but I'm glad to hear that the Hawaiians are managing to restore their culture.
 That's really awesome.